dasiths/dasiths.github.io/_posts/2023-06-04-what-is-oras.md

 - `/v2/<name>/referrers/<digest>` referrers API endpoint to query relationships based on the `subject` descriptor.

 I have created a [pull request for the OCI image spec repo](https://github.com/opencontainers/image-spec/pull/1100) to update its artefact usage guidance.

+### Update: 12-Aug-2023

+- My changes from the [above PR](https://github.com/opencontainers/image-spec/pull/1100) have been incorporated into a new PR which can be [found here](https://github.com/opencontainers/image-spec/pull/1101).
+- The ORAS project is also updating its guidance based on that.
+The PR for that [is here](https://github.com/oras-project/oras-www/pull/248).

+This was my first time contributing to the OCI (opencontainers) project and ORAS and I enjoyed the conversation and process of PR review very much.

+If you see a gap in the guidance or spec, please feel free to create an issue or a PR to fix it.
+The folks over there are a good bunch of people to work with.

 #### What this means for ORAS?